Springfield Botanical Gardens

 Explore the main playground, then find the five botanical themed Playpods along the trail, with butterflies, caterpillars, mushrooms and more!

 30+ granite stone lawn markers tell the stories of Americans who made a difference.
 Ethnic Life Stories Tree Trail Blackgum trees, hosting every color of the rainbow in fall foliage planted in honor of immigrants to Springfield.
 Their life stories are recorded in the Lois K. Boswell Memorial Botanical Reference Library.

 Named for Springfield women’s business pioneer Anne Drummond, immortalized in a bronze statue near the lakefront.

 8-mile paved Greenway trail spans from McDaniel Park Trailhead to Wilson’s Creek Greenway.
 Perfect for biking, running, walking, strollers and wheelchairs.
 Visit the Ozark Greenways website for additional information and maps.

-Fri Jan.
-27Friday Night Programs with Peter Longley Great Gardens of the USA – The US Botanic Garden, the Smithsonian Garden, and Dumbarton Oaks, D.C.
+Fri Mar.
+3Friday Night Programs with Peter Longley A Glimpse into Spring, Summer and Fall in the Springfield Botanical Gardens.
 Horticultural Interpreter Peter Longley presents an animated slideshow and story about the significant estate, university and public gardens that influenced the development of the modern botanical garden.Read More